janablechschmidt/MetaRange.jl/docs/src/newbies.md

 Installation may take a while.
 You'll know it's done when on the far left of your terminal, the word "julia>" appears on the bottom again.

 ### Where did it install
-When installation is done, you'll need to locate it on your PC.
-It contains a folder called "examples" that you should copy to the place where you want your simulations to take place.
-For example, if
+When installation is done, you'll need to locate the package on your PC.
+On windows, packages typically install inside the folder called ".julia" (the dot indicates that this folder is hidden), which contains a folder called "packages".
+If you cannot find it, try searching for "MetaRange" in the search bar.
+Once you've located it, it is recommended to copy the folder "examples" from the MetaRange package to the place where you want to run your simulations.

 ## Using MetaRange - Example folder

 ## Using MetaRange - Use your own data